The Diploma in Applied Permaculture

 The Permaculture Design Forum

-has been running since April 2020.
-It is a series of structured sessions for diploma apprentices to share their designs and receive feedback.
+is a series of structured sessions for diploma apprentices to share their designs and receive feedback.
 It lasts an hour and is followed by the option to spend time working individually on our designs and then regroup for a check-in.

 The number of session depends on the group size (1 session per person).
 At each session there is also a short learning share of 2 minutes looking at anything permaculture related.
 We’ve been introduced to new tools, frameworks and design solutions.
 It’s suprising how much can be fitted into 2 minutes!
 The bulk of the time is devoted to looking at a design a member brings and going round each person for focussed feedback.

 Applications to join the next groups are now closed.
 But if you’d like to put your name down for a future group, please fill in a form below.

 ‘Thank you very much Carla for organising these group sessions, every session was an inspiration and food for creativity, skill sharing and in such excellent company.
 It was truly a memorable experience and it has propelled me forward into my next designs.’